celery/celery/docs/userguide/tasks.rst

     Defaults to the :setting:`CELERY_SEND_TASK_ERROR_EMAILS` setting.
     See :ref:`conf-error-mails` for more information.

-.. attribute:: Task.error_whitelist
+.. attribute:: Task.ErrorMail

-    If the sending of error emails is enabled for this task, then this is a white list of exceptions to actually send emails about.
+    If the sending of error emails is enabled for this task, then this is the class defining the logic to send error mails.

 .. attribute:: Task.serializer